-Each month St. George on Yonge offers people in need gift cards for local grocery stores.
+Every two months St. George on Yonge offers people in need gift cards for local grocery stores.
 All of them find themselves in difficult situations economically for any number of reasons.
 Staff are available to talk, listen to their stories and pray with them if they desire it.
 They all express their appreciation and gratitude.

 St. George on Yonge participates in helping new refugees get set up and settled in their new home when they first arrive in Canada.
 This involves finding accommodation, furnishings, clothing and anything needed to establish themselves.
 We have been involved with a number of families who have resettled here after leaving their home countries.